TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 19/Jeremiah 19.12.md

 ---

-Thus will I do unto this place, saith Jehovah, and to the inhabitants thereof, even making this city as Topheth:
+Thus will I do to this place, says Yahweh, and to its inhabitants, even making this city as Topheth: